 Join your local public library.
 Borrow books, movies on VHS or DVD, music on CDs, possibly even video games instead of buying or renting.
 (It’s even OK if you borrow my book, The Emperor’s New Hydrogen Economy, instead of buying it.
 If your library doesn't have it (or some other book you want to read), ask them to get it, then borrow it.)

 Join your local free-cycle or equivalent network.
 The idea is that you offer up items you no longer need to your neighbours for FREE! via e-mail lists, and they do the same.
 (Yes, you can get FREE! stuff!)
-Start at freecycle.org.
+Start at freecycle.org, or look for a freestore (many are online for a specific geographic area).
+Save useful items from going to landfill and save money.

 Shop for second-hand items.
 You can find these at garage sales, consignment shops, pawn shops, via Internet sites, in the newspaper classified ads, community bargain-finder publications and more, even on-line retailers.
 For example, Amazon.ca has links to second-hand book outlets for many titles.
 (Yes, it’s OK if you buy my book, The Emperor’s New Hydrogen Economy, second-hand.)
 Don't forget your local thrift stores like Goodwill and the Salvation Army.
-I furnished most of an apartment from the Salvation Army store recently.
+I furnished most of an apartment from the Salvation Army store some years ago, saving a lot of money.
+When I cleared out, I gave most of that still perfectly usable stuff away.

 Buy some yard-tools as community property items.
 Things like lawn-rollers, possibly wheel-barrows, etc. are relatively expensive, take up storage space, and are not used frequently.
 Why not split the cost with neighbours and share the savings?